Curriculum and Instruction

 In addition to exploratory classes, students have the opportunity and are encouraged to explore specific interests and make connections through a wide set of clubs and activities, such as robotics, newspaper club, and sustainability club, and through athletic teams, such as volleyball, track and field, and basketball.

-Social-emotional learning (SEL) is an integral component of teaching and learning and an essential element for developing collaborative working relationships with grade level peers and adults across the school community.
-Social-emotional skill development includes skills such as communication, self-regulation, sharing and collaboration, building and maintaining relationships, and responsible decision-making.
-District 90 uses two programs to support SEL skill development:
+Social-emotional learning (SEL) is an integral component of teaching and learning.
+In D90, we strive to create safe, welcoming, and engaging classroom communities.
+The development of students’ social emotional skills is essential for developing positive collaborative relationships with peers and adults.
+Social-emotional skill development includes skills such as cooperation, assertiveness, responsibility, empathy, self-control, and perseverance.
+District 90 uses two resources to support the SEL skill development of each student:

-Responsive Classroom is utilized to develop inclusive classroom environments where students feel seen, valued, and consider themselves important, contributing members of their classroom community.
-Responsive Classroom helps students become integral to classroom management, becoming responsible leaders, and collaborative problem-solvers under the guidance of their teacher.
+Responsive Classroom is utilized to develop inclusive classroom environments where students feel safe, valued, and joyful as well as consider themselves important, contributing members of the classroom community.
+Responsive Classroom helps students become responsible leaders that contribute to the management of the classroom and solve problems under the guidance of their teacher.
+D90 has a goal to all train all staff in Responsive Classroom practices by 2028.

 Second Step is a research-based curriculum incorporated throughout the instructional program at both elementary schools that helps students build positive relationships, manage emotions, and meet goals.